SeongjaeHuh/hallym/2_dynamic_Masking.md

 ## Conclusion
-> We can simplify the management of row-level security for fine-grained access control of your sensitive data building on the foundation of role-based access control.
+> we demonstrated how you can simplify the management of row-level security for fine-grained access control of your sensitive data building on the foundation of role-based access control.
 > Snowflake supports row-level, column-level, and cell-level access control for data stored in Storage.

 [참고](https://docs.snowflake.com/en/user-guide/security-column-intro.html#how-does-a-masking-policy-work)